hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 Teams Toolkit continuously evolves to offer more powerful features for developers.
-A group of new features has been made available in the latest VS Code Teams Toolkit pre-release, such as customizing Teams Toolkit's lifecycle definition.
+Teams Toolkit 5.0 provides following new features to help you better build your existing Teams app project using Teams Toolkit:
+1. Customizing Teams Toolkit's lifecycle definition
+2. Integrating with environment variables
+3. More customizable VS Code tasks to local debug your app

 These new features will require an update to your existing project structure.
-Teams Toolkit can automatically upgrade your project.
+Teams Toolkit can automatically upgrade your project with your consent.

 > Please note that the new features will be enabled by default in the future release of Teams Toolkit.
-We thrive to make Teams Toolkit compatible with existing projects but long term backwards compatibility is not 100% guaranteed, thus we strongly recommend updating your project configurations to continue using the latest Teams Toolkit.
+We thrive to make Teams Toolkit compatible with existing projects but long-term backwards compatibility is not 100% guaranteed, thus we strongly recommend updating your project configurations to continue using the latest Teams Toolkit.

+## FAQ about the upgrade
+### Q: Will the upgrade impact my source code?

+A: No. The upgrade only changes the files used by Teams Toolkit.
+You can refer [File Structure Change](#file-structure-change) to learn more about the possible changes.

+### Q: Can I go back to previous project?

+A: Yes.
+The upgrade will backup changed files in your project.
+You can refer [How to roll back](#how-to-roll-back) to roll back the changes.

+### Q: Can I postpone the upgrade?

+A: If you do not want to upgrade temporary, you can use VS Code Teams Toolkit 4.X / TeamsFx CLI 1.X / Visual Studio 2022 17.4 to develop your projects.

 ## How to Upgrade

-Teams Toolkit automatically upgrades your project without changing your existing application code.
+Teams Toolkit can automatically upgrade your project with your consent.
+To trigger upgrade, you can:
+1. Trigger any Teams Toolkit command, Teams Toolkit will pop up dialog to confirm upgrade.
+    > You need to trigger the expected command again after upgrade.
+2. Open VS Code command palette (Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)) and run `Teams: Upgrade project` command.
+3. Click Teams Toolkit sidebar in VS Code, and click `Upgrade project` button.

 > We recommend using git to track changes during upgrade.